diogocavilha/fancy-git/README.md

 ## After installing

 1. Change your terminal font to "SourceCodePro+Powerline+Awesome+Regular".
-(It's necessary for rendering the icons properly)
+   It's necessary only if you're using one of the fancy themes for rendering the icons properly.
 2. Restart your terminal.

-If you can't find the font, it's still possible to install it manually by running `fancygit configure-fonts` or even installing the ttf file placed at `~/.fancy-git/fonts/SourceCodePro+Powerline+Awesome+Regular.ttf`.
+If you can't find the font, it's still possible to install it manually by running `fancygit configure-fonts` or even installing the ttf file which is placed at `~/.fancy-git/fonts/SourceCodePro+Powerline+Awesome+Regular.ttf`.

+Once the installation have succeeded, you can type `fancygit -h` to check Fancy Git help.

 ## Git suggested colors

 ```bash
 git config --global color.ui true
 git config --global color.diff.meta "yellow bold"
 git config --global color.diff.old "red bold"
 git config --global color.diff.new "green bold"